 HOW WE DO IT:

-1. A child has deep reservoirs of competency and capability.
+1. Every child has a spark of the Divine within, and deep reservoirs of competency and capability.

 Too often, society either undershoots (patronizes) the child, or overshoots (misses their developmental abilities).
-When we envelop the child with authentic expectations, really acknowledge their competency and empower them with the necessary tools, they rise to the occasion.
-Visitors to our school are often amazed at the quality of our children’s “work product” and interpersonal interactions.
+When we envelop the child with developmentally-appropriate expectations, and empower them with the necessary tools, they rise to the occasion.
+Visitors to our school are often amazed at the quality of our children’s “work product,” and interpersonal interactions.

-2. A child’s mind is open to learning when her emotional needs are met.
+2. A child’s mind is open to learning when their emotional needs are met.

-We all want our children to learn.
-However, a child’s emotional wellbeing is a precursor to that.
-Seeing the child as an individual, with a particular voice, individual needs, and unique strengths sits at the foundation of their learning.
-The peacefulness that pervades our school is a result of our attitude.
+Of course, our goal is for our children to become learners for life.
+However, a child’s emotional wellbeing is a precursor to intellectual rigor.
+Enveloping the child in a nurturing, loving atmosphere, and respecting their individuality – each with a unique voice and unique strengths, is at the heart of meeting their emotional needs.
+The peacefulness that pervades our school is a result of this attitude.

 3. True freedom happens within structure.

-The role of the teacher is to capture the myriad learning opportunities that present themselves throughout the day.
-When a teacher is "present" or "in tune" with the dynamically changing classroom vibe, the opportunities for authentic learning are maximized.
-Our teachers prepare carefully and intentionally, but - with assessments in real time - they can purposely adjust a lesson or take advantage of the teachable moment that arises organically.
+A healthy classroom is dynamic, and the role of the teacher is to capture the myriad learning opportunities that present themselves throughout the day.
+When a teacher is completely engaged, the opportunities for authentic learning are maximized.
+Our teachers prepare carefully and intentionally, but with assessments in real time, they can adjust a lesson or take advantage of the teachable moment that arises organically.

 5. The learning should be visible.

 The child’s work – both the process and the product – is documented and showcased.
 This provides a concrete forum upon which the teacher can re-listen, re-visit, re-see the child’s growth.
-Additionally, parents have a window into the learning, and the child feels accomplished.
+This helps the child build pride in their work and gain a sense of accomplishment, and, of course, the parents have a window into their child’s learning!